Active Monday, August 17 through Friday, August 21. For public safety, certain trails are restricted from 8 a.m. to 5 p.m.

-The Office of Environmental Programs is supporting Phoenix residents through professional development opportunities in the local food system like the Sustainable Cooperative Food Business Training Program and the Urban Agriculture Fellowship.
-Learn more below.
+The Office of Environmental Programs supported Phoenix residents through professional development opportunities in the local food system like the Sustainable Cooperative Food Business Training Program and the Urban Agriculture Fellowship.
+Learn more below about past opportunities funded through the American Rescue Plan Act (ARPA).

 Sustainable Cooperative Food Business Training Program

-This program focuses on developing sustainable cooperative food businesses through collaboration with Thrive Consultancy Inc. and Arizona State University.
-Participants learn how to start or work in a sustainable cooperative food business.
-The program walks participants through all important business areas and conveys a broad set of business skills.
-The goal is to enable participants to implement a business plan or to secure a job in a cooperative food business.
+This program focused on developing sustainable cooperative food businesses through collaboration with Thrive Consultancy Inc. and Arizona State University.
+Participants learned how to start or work in a sustainable cooperative food business.
+The program walked participants through all important business areas and conveyed a broad set of business skills.
+The goal was to enable participants to implement a business plan or to secure a job in a cooperative food business.
 To learn more about the Sustainable Cooperative Food Business Training Program please visit Thrive Consultancy.

 Phoenix Urban Agriculture Fellowship

-The Urban Agriculture Fellowship program is designed to train the next generation of growers within the City of Phoenix.
-Local Host Farms will train Fellows on various growing methods and expose them to all relevant aspects of the farm.
+The Urban Agriculture Fellowship program was designed to train the next generation of growers within the City of Phoenix.
+Local Host Farms trained Fellows on various growing methods and expose them to all relevant aspects of the farm.

 Caidan Eavenson - Host Farm: Arizona Microgreens